You can reach a caring community resource specialist by calling 2-1-1.

 - like to take things apart

 - explore surroundings

 Language and Social Skills

-- compete with other children for toys
+- take turns in play with other children

 Free services for developmental questions, concerns, and testing:

 Community Coordinated Child Care

 You can also look at the Ages & Stages Questionnaire (ASQ), a developmental screener to see how your child compares with other children of the same age.

 Children with Disabilities Resources

 Dane County Department of Human Services